dan-bailey/learning-log/README.md

 My subconscious worked on the "break the list into a series of tweets" problem last night and figured out a much more elegant way to do it.
 I'll be implementing that today...and then going back to deal with the bullshit with the UTC/Local fuckery.
 (Should I be swearing in what amounts to my portfolio?
 Probably not.
 But here I am.)

 # to-do list
-Here's the shortlist of the things that I'm curious about and/or about to tee-up and start stuffing my brain with
+Here's the shortlist of the things that I'm curious about and/or about to tee-up and start stuffing my brain with:
+* potentially getting an MBA
 * TailwindCSS
 * Docker/Kubernetes
 * ReactJS